Shauryavikramsingh/V1-BioSync-HealthIntel/README.md

 *   **Offline-First Resilience:** The UI is designed to remain fully functional without network connectivity, with graceful UI transitions that indicate the "sync status" of the AI Triage engine.

 ---
-*Architectural design documentation for BioSync HealthIntel, a joint development by Shaurya Vikram Singh and Veer Vikram Singh.*
+*Architectural documentation for BioSync HealthIntel, a joint development by Shaurya Vikram Singh and Veer Vikram Singh.*